SteeltoeOSS/steeltoe-site/source/docs/steeltoe-connectors.html.markdown

 This quick start consists of an ASP.NET Core sample application showing how to use the OAuth Connector to expose the binding information provided by the Cloud Foundry UAA Server.

+In addition to this quick start, there is an ASP.NET4 sample that was built with Autofac in [Samples/Connectors/src/AspDotNet4/OAuth4](https://github.com/SteeltoeOSS/Samples/tree/dev/Connectors/src/AspDotNet4/OAuth4).

 ### 6.1.1 Locate Sample

 To get started, change directory to where the samples are stored, as follows: